Taipei 101: Symbolism

 At night the bright yellow gleam from its pinnacle casts Taipei 101 in the role of a candle or torch upholding the ideals of liberty and welcome.
-From 6 to 10 p.m., the tower's lights display one of seven colors, according to a weekly schedule.
+From 6 to 10 p.m., the tower's lights display one of seven colors on a weekly schedule.

 From 26 February to 6 March 2022, the typical colors were replaced by blue and yellow in solidarity with Ukraine, in response to the 2022 Russian invasion of Ukraine.

 The adjoining Taipei 101 on the east side connects the landmark further with the symbolism of time.
 The design of the circular park doubles as the face of a giant sundial.
-The tower itself casts the shadow to mark afternoon hours for the building's occupants.
+The tower itself casts the shadow to mark afternoon for the building's occupants.
 The park's design is echoed in a clock that stands at its entrance.
-The clock runs on energy drawn from the building's wind shear.
+The clock runs on wind power drawn from the building's wind shear.

 Taipei 101, like many of its neighboring buildings, exemplifies the influence of feng shui philosophy.
 An example appears in the form of a large granite fountain at the intersection of Songlian Road and Xinyi Road near the tower's east entrance.
 A ball at the fountain's top spins toward the tower.
 As a work of public art the fountain offers a contrast to the tower in texture even as its design echoes the tower's rhythms.
 The fountain also serves a practical function in feng shui philosophy.
 A T intersection near the entrance of a building represents a potential drain of positive energy, or ch'i, from the structure and its occupants.
 Placing flowing water at such spots is thought to help redirect the flow of ch'i.

 Interior

-Taipei 101 is the first record-setting skyscraper to be constructed in the 21st century.
-It exhibits a number of technologically advanced features as it provides a center for business and recreation.

-The original 2004 fiber-optic and satellite Internet connections permitted transfer speeds up to a gigabit per second.